CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

-# Connecting the dots
+# Connecting the dots - step 4

-It's time to connect the dots and get the two applications to talk to eachother.
+It's time to connect the dots and get the two applications to talk to each other.

 First we need to deploy the Rails application to a production server.
+As usual, we'll be using the simplest solution available.

 Let's create a Heroku application
 ```
 $ heroku create ca-cooper-api
   # where 'ca' are your initials
 ```
-To enable features such as static asset serving and logging on Heroku please we need to add the `rails_12factor` gem to your `Gemfile`.
+To enable features such as static asset serving and logging on Heroku we need to add the `rails_12factor` gem to our `Gemfile`.

 !FILENAME Gemfile
 ```ruby